Join the practice

 The doctors welcome new patients who live within our practice area.

-New patients wishing to register with the practice will be asked to fill in the required forms available to download and print below, these will need to be taken into your local practice along with a form if ID.
+New patients wishing to register with the practice will be asked to fill in a registration pack available at the Medical Practice Reception.
+Once completed you would need to return them into your local practice along with a form if ID.
 Please see full details in the registation pack.
 You can also request the registration pack to be emailed directly to you.
 Please call the practice and request a New patient registration pack and provide your email address.

 Medication If you need regular medication, it would be useful to bring your repeat prescription form with you as it can take several weeks for all your records to be transferred.

 Please also note that you will be registered with the practice, rather than with an individual doctor, but you can ask to see a specific doctor when you make an appointment.

 Please contact reception for further information.

 To be eligible to register at the practice, you must live within the practice catchment area.

 The Government requires GP Practices to allocate a Named Accountable GP to all their patients from April 2015.

 All of our patients have now been allocated a Named Accountable GP who has overall responsibility for the care and support that our surgery provides to them, but can still continue to see any GP of their choice within the Practice.

 If you wish to know the name of your Accountable GP please ask when you are next in contact with the Practice.